AlxHnr/chicken-builder/README.md

 After cloning this repository, you must chdir into it.
 Now you have two
 options: a system wide, or a local installation.

-A **system wide installation** is the default.
+A system wide installation is the default.
 Chicken-builder will be installed to `/usr/local`, unless you set *INSTALL_PREFIX* to another path.

-For a **local installation** you must set the variable *INSTALL_PREFIX* to your local installation directory, which is usually `~/.local/`.
+For a local installation you must set the variable *INSTALL_PREFIX* to your local installation directory, which is usually `~/.local/`.

-Now you can build and install Chicken-builder with the following commands.
+Now you can build and install Chicken-builder with the following commands:

 ```sh
 make